 It ended up being one of the shaping experiences of my life, and I learned a lot about how to take care of myself when I was away from home (the early 90’s program lasted until 2011, when it was struck from the county budget, which made me so sad!).
 Is your child going to summer camp this year?
 Whether they are an old pro or a first timer, I have some tips that will help you prepare them for a great experience at camp!

-1. Coach your child on how to participate and have fun.
+Help your kids on how to participate and have fun.
 Make sure they understand that camp is only for a little while.
 They will come home soon to share all their adventures!
 Conflict mediation tools are VERY useful in adolescence.

-5. Take care of their allergies.
 Send all medications, properly labeled with your child, and make all counselors aware of procedures and allergies.
 Try some of these OTC remedies if you have small kids, or be sure to pack and doctor recommended medication like allergy medication, facial tissue, etc.

 Thank you to Minute Clinic for sponsoring today’s discussion and offering our family a complimentary physical!